 A change of status from fully enrolled to withdrawal after the first day of classes will lead to the partial or full forfeiture of tuition, room, and board fees.
-Refer to the fee brochure and the Financial Aid website for the refund schedule.
+Refer to the Tuition and Fees Refund Schedule for refund information.
 Factors determining the amount of the refund include the date of leave, the type of leave, and the financial aid status of the student.
 Upon withdrawal, financial aid students may have a part of their aid returned to the programs that assisted them as mandated by the federal return-of-funds formula.
 Returns are applied in the following order: federal student and parent loans, federal grants, college and outside grants and scholarships.
 Students will be responsible for a balance due created by the return-of-funds process.

 Fees associated with exchange withdrawal will be assessed per the program withdrawal and refund policy (see GEO website).

 International students (with an F-1 student visa) are required to consult with the international student advisor BEFORE filing for withdrawal with CASA, regarding visa implications of withdrawing.
-Without receiving timely advisement from the international student advisor, the student risks jeopardizing their student visa status and lawful presence in the U.S. The advisor is located in the multicultural and international student services office in the Lebrón-Wiggins-Pran Cultural Center.
+Without receiving timely advisement from the international student advisor, the student risks jeopardizing their student visa status and lawful presence in the U.S. The advisor is located in the international student services, Merrill Student Life.